Woonig-AG/.github/README.md

 ## About

 Woonig connects property owners and tenants in a seamless digital environment, making the rental process transparent, efficient, and hassle-free.
-Our platform is built to address the common pain points in property rental and management.

-## Features
+## Community Health Files

-### For Landlords

-- **Property Listing Management**: Easily list and manage your rental properties
-- **Tenant Screening**: Access to background checks and rental history
-- **Digital Contracts**: Create, send, and sign lease agreements online
-- **Payment Processing**: Collect rent payments automatically
-- **Maintenance Tracking**: Manage repair requests efficiently

-### For Tenants

-- **Property Search**: Find your ideal rental using advanced filters
-- **Application Process**: Apply for multiple properties with a single profile
-- **Digital Lease Signing**: Review and sign agreements securely online
-- **Rent Payments**: Set up automatic payments or pay rent online
+This repository contains community health files for the Woonig project.
+These files help maintain project standards and guide community contributions:

+- **CODE_OF_CONDUCT.md**: Our community behavior expectations
+- **CONTRIBUTING.md**: Guidelines for project contributions
-- **Maintenance Requests**: Submit and track repair requests
+- **ISSUE_TEMPLATE/**: Templates for bug reports and feature requests

-## Getting Started

-Visit [www.woonig.com](https://www.woonig.com/) to create your account and begin using the platform.

-## Technology Stack

-Woonig is built using modern technologies to ensure security, scalability, and a seamless user experience.
+- **PULL_REQUEST_TEMPLATE.md**: Structure for pull request submissions
+- **SECURITY.md**: Security policy and vulnerability reporting

+For more information on community health files, please see the [GitHub documentation](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/creating-a-default-community-health-file).

 ## Contact